Aaronontheweb/akka-reminders/README.md

     CancellationToken cancellationToken = default)
 ```

-Cancels all reminders for the entity.
+Cancels all reminders for the current entity.

 #### List Reminders
 ```csharp